codylewis/codylewis-net/content/posts/2019/03/from-japan-to-the-midwest-my-career-journey-so-far.md

 Fast-forward to a year later and it was time for the application to expand yet again.
 Patient and doctor visits through video conferencing.
 A daunting task at this stage in my career.

 While the most challenging, it also proved to be the most rewarding.
-I was working with technologies (WebRTC for the video feed) and services (Pusher to design the chat application) for the providers.
+I was working with new technologies (WebRTC for the video feed) and integrating external services (Pusher for the chat application).
 This project was both my growing edge and the bleeding edge of technology at the time -- a double-edged sword.
 Our releases coincided with Safari updates on Apple devices, a first-time restriction for me.

 ## I Met a Girl

 This is relevant to the story, so please stick with me.

 You find what you're looking for when you least expect it, and that's what happened when I met my girlfriend, Cassie.
-A vivacious woman from the Midwest enrolled at Baylor University's nursing programing in Dallas.
+A vivacious woman from the Midwest enrolled at Baylor University's nursing program in Dallas.

-When we first met she told me where she was from and pointed to the mitten[^2] on the map.
+When we first met she told me where she was from and pointed to the mitten[^3] on the map.
 I didn't think that less than two years later that we'd find ourselves back in her home state -- funny how life works.

 ## Miles Away But Still Connected, Working Remotely

 I was fortunate during my transition to Wisconsin to retain my position in Dallas working remotely.
-My responsibilities increased and I was challenged daily -- being remote hinder that.
+My responsibilities increased and I was challenged daily -- being remote didn't hinder that.

 Being new to MIlwaukee changed how I spent my free time.
 Besides Cassie, I didn't know anyone in the area.
 I heard great things about the developer community in the area so I headed to Meetup.com to get involved.